Saidat23/devops.pbl/WordPress Website with LVM Storage Management.md

 2. Install WordPress and connect it to a remote MySQL database server.
 This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

 ### Three-tier Architecture
+Web or mobile solutions are implemented based on Three-tier architecture.
+Three-tier Architecture is a client-server software architecture pattern that comprise of 3 different layers.<br/>
+1. **Presentation Layer**(PL): This is the user interface such as the client server or browser on your Desktop/Laptop.
+2. **Business Layer**(BL): This is the backend program that implements business logic such as Application or Webserver.
+3. **Data Access or Management Layer**(DAL):This is the layer for computer data storage and data access.
+Database Server or File System Server such as FTP server or NFS Server.

 ![image](https://github.com/Saidat23/devops.pbl/assets/138054715/2ee76451-15a4-4675-b436-d4782e84d695)

+### Provision your EC2 instance.